ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 12. We've written the script, but we can't forget to add it to our fire staff object.

     Within the Client Context folder that is holding the art model of the staff, create a new folder and call it "Scripts".
-Drag the WeaponAimClient script into here!
+Drag the WeaponAimClient script into here.

     ![Current Hierarchy](../img/EditorManual/Weapons/advanced/hierarchy3.png){: .center loading="lazy" }